 4. Look for Witnesses

-Having testimonies from eye-witnesses will add more credibility to your case.
+Having testimonies from eyewitnesses will add more credibility to your case.
 So if one of your coworkers or anyone saw what happened, get their contact information like name, address, phone number, or email.
 You might need their testimonies later on.
 Or they might have taken a photo or video of the accident.
-They might come in handy too.
+Those might come in handy too.

 5. Talk to Your Lawyer